 - For an eclectic experience in a amazingly designed townhouse flat, go see Martin, Thomas and Wolfgang over vintage dining and Viennese cuisine at Mezzanin 7.

-Other than restaurants, there is a series of traditional quality sandwich bars and that are a far cry from international fast food, AND from the more mundane sausage stands.
+Other than restaurants, there is a range of traditional quality sandwich bars that are a far cry from international fast food, AND from the more mundane sausage stands.
 If you prefer light quality lunches and are short on time, a great sandwich bar will add another local experience to your trip.

 Most of all, these place let you delve into topless sandwiches with creamy spreads, local cheeses on dark sourdough bread, and small warm delicacies.
 Other than that, why not try a variety of Austria’s much loved meat loaf Leberkaes?

 Find out about the best places to have a bite in snack bars Vienna .

-Vienna sausage stands are not restaurants but the most down-to-earth food places you can find in Vienna.
-They are our response to fast food and hot dog stalls, and a firm part of our culture since the First World War.
-United they stand at the sausage stand: business people next to road workers, young party folk next to grandpas.
+Although Vienna sausage stands are not restaurants they embody a rich cultural space.
+Not only is a Wiener Würstelstand our response to fast food and hot dog stalls, they are a firm part of our culture since the First World War.
+In general, at a Wiener Wuerstelstand you will find business people next to road workers, young party folk next to grandpas.

-Get a primer on the Vienna sausage and its different varieties, and where to find the best stands, go to my free guide Sausage Stands in Vienna.
-To start with, here is a map of local sausage stands in Vienna.
+To explore the Vienna sausage and its different varieties, and where to find the best stands, go to my free guide Sausage Stands in Vienna.
+To start with, here is a map of local sausage stands.

-A note on opening hours of Vienna restaurants: When planning where to eat in Vienna you will find quite a few restaurants in Vienna close on Sundays or public holidays (even in the city centre), especially during Christmas and on New Year’s day.
+A note on opening hours of Vienna restaurants: When planning where to eat in Vienna you will find quite a few restaurants closed on Sundays or public holidays (even in the city centre), especially during Christmas and on New Year’s day.
 Do check the opening hours of your chosen restaurants (you will find them in the restaurant reviews via the links in the list of restaurants above) and make a reservation when you dine out in busy places on a week end or public holiday.